aadiwebdev/SampleJenkinsProject/README.md

 # SampleJenkinsProject
-This Project demonstrate the build processes aaa
+This Project demonstrate the build process...